0

 Use Show Caption Options to Simplify Reporting

 The report-item form part gives you two possibilities for displaying the results of a question: "When source has a value" and "always".
-If you choose “when source has a value” the system will only display the associated caption if the user answers the question.
+If you choose “when source has a value” the system only displays the associated caption if the user answers the question.
 This is very handy for optional questions, or if the intention is for the user to see their report “build up” as they answer questions.

 However, if you want to lay out the report like a form with captions always displayed and space for answers--to allow the user to see the full extent of the final report at the start--then you would set this option to “Always”.
-You can choose one or the other item by item to achieve the desired effect in your report.
+You can choose one or the other item-by-item to achieve the desired effect in your report.

 Setting the Parameters